-Last week's Milan design week offered a calmer, more meaningful experience reminiscent of the event's early editions, according to the designers and exhibitors taking part.
+Last week's Milan design week offered a calmer, more meaningful experience reminiscent of the event's early editions, according to designers and exhibitors showing at Salone del Mobile and the parallel fuorisalone programme.

 "It's completely different to the other editions," designer Luca Nichetto told Dezeen.
 "It's totally another rhythm.
 I prefer it this way because you can actually speak more deeply."